ann-ulu/Financial-Consumer-Complaints-Dashboard/README.md

 <img src="Dashboard Screenshots/page 3.PNG">

 ## How to Use
 **Explore live Dashboard:** Use the interactive filters and visualizations to explore the dataset.
 You can filter by product, year, and more to explore indepth.
-Use this link to intersct with the live dashbaord:  **[Click here to explore consumer complaints dashboard](https://app.powerbi.com/view?r=eyJrIjoiZTQzNzNiZGUtNzEwNC00NjFhLWIyMWQtYTVmNzViZjI4ZmE2IiwidCI6IjJiYjUyNzlmLThkMTUtNDBlNy05OWUyLTJjYzIzMTg0YzE2NiIsImMiOjh9&disablecdnExpiration=1725164040)**
+Use this link to interact with the dashbaord:  **[Click here to explore consumer complaints dashboard](https://app.powerbi.com/view?r=eyJrIjoiZTQzNzNiZGUtNzEwNC00NjFhLWIyMWQtYTVmNzViZjI4ZmE2IiwidCI6IjJiYjUyNzlmLThkMTUtNDBlNy05OWUyLTJjYzIzMTg0YzE2NiIsImMiOjh9&disablecdnExpiration=1725164040)**

 ## Dataset
 The dataset used in this dashboard is sourced from Maven Analytics.
 It contains information on consumer complaints related to various financial products and services provided by Bank of America.
+I have attached the dataset for your use.

 ## Key Insights
 **Complaint Trends:** The number of complaints has fluctuated over the years, with a noticeable spike in recent years.<br>